dpla/ingest-wikimedia/ROADMAP.md

       # 3. Upload image to Commons and replaces image on existing Commons page
       # 3. Log REPLACED message
       replaceImage()
-    else:
+    elif(s3.SHA1.exists() == FALSE):
+      # Title exists but the image has never been uploaded to Commons
+      # 1. Upload new image to Commons and replace the existing image on the
+      #    existing page with a new image
+      # 2. Log REPLACE message
+      replaceImage()
+elif(WikiFilePage(TITLE).exists() == FALSE):
+  if(s3.SHA1.exists() == TRUE):
+    # Title does not exist but the image has already been uploaded and linked to another page
+    # 1. Move the image to a new page
+    # 2. Log MOVED message
+    moveImage()
+  elif(s3.SHA1.exists() == FALSE):
     # Neither the SHA1 hash nor the Title exist on Commons
     # 1. Upload new image to commons
     # 2. Log UPLOAD message
     uploadNewImage()
-else:
-  # FilePage(TITLE).exists() === FALSE
-  if(s3.SHA1.exists() == TRUE):
-    # Title does not exist but the image has already been uploaded
-    # Move the image to a new page
-    # log MOVED message
-    moveImage()
-  else:
-    # Neither the SHA1 hash nor the Title exist on Commons
-    # Upload new image to commons
-    # log UPLOAD message
-    uploadNewImage

-# page 1 does not exist
-# image for page 1 exists but linked to page 2
+# From Commons perspective there a functional difference
-#
+# between replaceImage() and moveImage()?

 def replaceImage()
 # Replace image on existing page

 def moveImage()
-# Move existing image to new page
+# Move existing image to new page with redirect from old to new

 def uploadNewImage()
-# Create new page
+# Create new page with new image
 ```

 ### CASE 1:  SHA1 Hash exists, matches Title